 - Toasted sesame seeds

-- Roast the tomatoes in a frying pan or on a tray in the oven or toaster oven.
+- Roast the tomatoes on a frying pan or in the oven on a baking sheet or toaster oven.
 Turn frequently, so all the tomatoes are completely roasted.
 When ready, put them in the blender with the spoonfuls of mole and the salt.
-Blend until everything is perfectly integrated.
+Blend until everything is perfectly integrated with a cup of liquid (water or vegetable broth).

-- Empty the sauce into a frying pan and simmer.
+- Pour the sauce into a frying pan and simmer for 5-7 minutes.
 Stir occasionally so that it does not stick.
 When done, turn the heat off and leave aside until needed.

 Nutritional information of this recipe is only an estimate, the accuracy for any recipe on this site is not guaranteed.